Stroke Fellowship Description

 Usually two fellows are accepted each year.
 A clinical fellowship ordinarily can be completed in one or two years.

-The faculty includes Thomas Hemmen, MD, PhD, Director of the UCSD Stroke Center, Dawn Meyer, PhD, Alexander Khalessi, MD, Navaz Karanjia, MD, Thilo Hoelscher MD, Scott Olson, MD and Brett C. Meyer, MD.
+The faculty includes Branko Huisa, MD, Thomas Hemmen, MD, PhD, Dawn Meyer, PhD, Alexander Khalessi, MD, Navaz Karanjia, MD, Scott Olson, MD and Brett C. Meyer, MD.

 Fellows are supervised by the stroke faculty at all times, during clinics and Code Stroke emergencies.
 Over time, the fellows assume increasing independence in decision making, but are never unsupervised.